5 Myths About Snowcat Skiing

 2) Cats can be cramped or break down.
 Climb aboard a cat nowadays and you’ll see the first myth crushed.

-“Today’s snowcats sport custom cabins, which are buffed out with plush seating, heating and cooling systems, wireless sound entertainment and huge windows for sightseeing,” says Alf Cromwell of Selkirk Powder Company in Idaho.
+“Today’s snowcats sport custom cabins, which are buffed out with plush seating, heating and cooling systems, wireless sound entertainment and huge windows for sightseeing,” says Alf Cromwell of Selkirk Powder Guides in Idaho.

 Most cats have seating for as many as 12 guests, but with skis and boards stored outside the cabin, there is ample room inside.
 Cromwell continues “It may feel like a full cabin sometimes, but Selkirk Powder’s capacity is capped at 10, so that’s actually more like traveling First Class on an airline.”